-How to be included in the first Authorized Vendor List
+How to be included in the first Authorized Product List

 First, make sure your organization is a StateRAMP member.
 Once you engage a 3PAO, engage with a sponsoring government, or if your security package has been successfully reviewed by the PMO, submit a Security Status Change Request to update your product’s StateRAMP security status.